-For this workflow we recommend that instead of using Slack to send information to Zendesk, that instead, a custom designed web form be used to submit tickets.
-This form would allow users to enter the same information they currently are, but in a required format.
-This form could also post to slack, much like the current system does, to update users.
+Instead of using Slack to send information to Zendesk, a custom designed web form would be used to submit tickets.
+This form would allow users to enter the same information they do currently, but in a required format.
+Also, this form could post to Slack to update users, much like the current system does.

-However, this form would link tickets to users, by making the requester on the ticket the email address submitted with the ticket.
+This form would link tickets to users, by making the requester on the ticket the email address submitted with the ticket.
 Organizations could also be created, or users could be attached to organizations based on the Org ID submitted with the ticket.